awslabs/soci-snapshotter/docs/getting-started.md

 - **[ctr](https://github.com/containerd/containerd/blob/main/docs/getting-started.md)** -
 required for this doc to interact with containerd/registry.
-- **fuse** - used for mounting without root access (`sudo yum install fuse` or other Linux package manager like `apt-get`, dpending on your Linux distro).
+- **fuse** - used for mounting without root access (`sudo yum install fuse` or other Linux package manager like `apt-get`, depending on your Linux distro).

 ## Install soci-snapshotter